 Thanksgiving is all about bringing family together and eating an indulgent meal filled with everyone’s favorites.
 Once you have the main protein figured out (turkey, ham, prime rib, etc.), you need to fill the table with side dishes that accompany the main.

 Since preparing a bunch of Thanksgiving sides at once can be a daunting task, it helps if you can work in some super fast recipes, so you’re not tied to the kitchen all day.
 Besides, Thanksgiving is about food and family, so you’ll want to actually spend some time with your guests.
-The four recipes below come together in 10 minutes or less and are good enough for any Thanksgiving table.
+The five recipes below come together in 10 minutes or less and are good enough for any Thanksgiving table.

 Vegetables may not be your favorite part of Thanksgiving, but this carrot dish could change your mind.
 The honey helps bring out the carrots’ natural sweetness, and the Dijon mustard rounds out the flavor and will leave your guests wondering what precisely those flavors are.

 - Combine carrots and water in a microwave-safe dish and cook on high for 5 minutes.

 - Check the carrots to be sure they are fork-tender and drain any excess water from the dish.